MaksymPrymierov/glodroid_manifest/README.md

 # Manifest for GloDroid

 Free and opensource AOSP based Android for the world's most accessible development platforms.

+We use [github wiki](https://github.com/GloDroid/glodroid_manifest/wiki) for documentation.
+If you need further help, feel free to ask on our [Discord server](https://discord.gg/2z5VUv6).

 This version is based on [Android 10.0.0 Release 29](https://android.googlesource.com/platform/manifest/+/refs/heads/android-10.0.0_r29).